Battle of Isurava: Australian withdrawal

-Although the Australian positions on the eastern track held, the position around Isurava grew untenable and the 2/14th's commanding officer, Key, requested permission to withdraw to the Isurava rest house, about 1 km back along the track.
+Although the Australian positions on the eastern track held, the position around Isurava grew untenable.
+The 2/14th's commanding officer, Key, requested permission to withdraw to the Isurava rest house, about 1 km back along the track.
 This request was granted and the withdrawal was completed by early morning of 30 August.
 The defenders then dug in around the new location.
 As the Japanese brought up more artillery and began a heavy bombardment of the Isurava rest house, the 1/144th established itself around Isurava and began firing on the new Australian position.
 Meanwhile, the 3/144th emerged from the thick scrub and stumbled upon the Australian flank and rear.
 Hand-to-hand and close quarters fighting ensued.

-As Australian casualties mounted and ammunition ran low, the Japanese also came close to making a breakthrough on the alternative track.
-Horii had now deployed several companies on the flanks and near the rear of the 2/14th and 39th Battalions, threatening the Australian positions with encirclement.
-Consequently, late on 30 August, Potts decided that if he remained in location his command would be destroyed, and so he ordered a withdrawal south of Alola towards Eora village.
+As Australian casualties mounted and ammunition ran low, the Japanese came close to making a breakthrough on the alternative track.
+Horii now deployed several companies on the flanks and near the rear of the 2/14th and 39th Battalions, threatening the Australian positions with encirclement.
+Consequently, late on 30 August, Potts decided that if he remained in location, his command would be destroyed, and so he ordered a withdrawal south of Alola towards Eora village.

 The 39th and 2/14th Infantry Battalions withdrew south along the track on the western side of Eora Creek, passing through the 53rd which was holding Alola.
 The 2/16th withdrew south from Abuari along the eastern side of Eora Creek.
 Withdrawing in contact, several groups of Australians – including the 2/14th's headquarters company – found themselves isolated from the main body of Maroubra Force.
 In the confusion, an Australian counter-attack against the 3/144th caught a group of their own troops in a fierce crossfire.
-Although the counter-attack was ultimately successful in breaking through the Japanese blocking force, it also forced a large group of Australians off the track.
-Over several days large numbers trekked through the jungle in an effort to rejoin their units.
+Although the counter-attack was ultimately successful in breaking through the Japanese blocking force, it forced a large group of Australians off the track.
+Over several days, large numbers trekked through the jungle in an effort to rejoin their units.
 Several were captured by the Japanese in the days that followed, including Key, who was executed by the Japanese after interrogation.